SPantoja-Proj/MacMini-Homelab-Tripleboot/README.md

 -Etcher is ideal for simple, cross‑platform flashing, but advanced partitioning options (GPT/MBR selection) are not available.

-## 🖥️ macOS Monterey — Windows 10 Installation Using Boot Camp Assistant (With Windows 10 Boot USB)
+## 🪟 3.
+Install Windows 10 Using Boot Camp Assistant

 This guide explains how to install Windows 10 on a macOS Monterey system using Boot Camp Assistant together with a Windows 10 bootable USB.
 This method is designed for older Macs—such as the Mac mini (Late 2014)—where Boot Camp Assistant may not automatically create a USB installer but still supports partitioning and installation.

 `Requirements`

--macOS Monterey
+- macOS Monterey

--A Mac that supports Windows 10 installation (tested on Mac mini 2014)

--Windows 10 ISO file

--Bootable Windows 10 USB (created with balenaEtcher)
+- Windows 10 ISO
+- Bootable USB installer

--At least 40 GB of free disk space
+- 40 GB+ free disk space

--USB keyboard/mouse recommended

--Internet connection for driver installation
+**Steps**

 Step 1 — Open Boot Camp Assistant